Skip to content

 claude -r "auth-refactor" # => Resumes named session

 Why It Matters: Session persistence enables long-running projects across multiple work sessions.
-Start feature development Monday, resume same conversation Wednesday.
-Context preserved means no re-explanation of requirements.
-Named sessions (-r) let you manage multiple parallel workstreams.
+Start feature development Monday, resume same conversation Wednesday with full context intact - no re-explanation of requirements.
+Named sessions let you manage multiple parallel workstreams, such as a feature branch and a bugfix branch simultaneously.
+This mirrors how developers naturally organize work, reducing mental overhead of tracking AI conversation state.

 Non-Interactive Print Mode (Examples 7-12)